 Underlay (pad) will to some extent level minor bumps and dips.

 7a.
-What goes under the solid wood flooring?
+What goes under the solid hardwood flooring?

-Solid wood floors are normally fixed directly to the subfloor by gluing or nailing.
+Solid hardwood floors are normally fixed directly to the subfloor by gluing or nailing.
 Engineered and bamboo floors can also be fitted like this too.

 If your subfloor is particle board then ply or osb underlayment must be installed 1st.

-There are certain solid woods that can be floated over the underlays described on the previous page.
-These woods are machined with locking systems like laminates or use steel clips to join them together.
+There are certain solid hardwoods that can be floated over the underlays described on the previous page.
+These hardwoods are machined with locking systems like laminates or use steel clips to join them together.
 They do not glue tongue into groove.